UPPMAX/uppmax_intro_cases/docs/login2.md

 - "< >" prompts you to set the keyword specific for you or your needs.
 In the example above, this is basically your username.

 ![Terminal](./img/Mac_terminal.png)
+- iTerm2 goodies:
+  - You can save hosts for later.
+  - Drag and drop scp
 ```
 ````